mozilla-services/autograph/docs/architecture.rst

 Autograph is written in Go because it is a clean and safe language, its crypto standard library is top-notch, and we have in-house expertise.

-Autograph is a standard Go web application.
-It only exposes two routes (/sign/data and /sign/hash), plus a handful of technical ones.
-When a request arrives, it is processed by a gorilla/mux router and send to the appropriate endpoint.
+Autograph exposes two functional routes (**/sign/data** and **/sign/hash**), plus a handful of technical ones.
+When a request arrives, it is processed by a gorilla/mux router and sent to the signature handler.

 Due to the similarity of signing data and hashes, the same handler takes care of processing both requests.
-What the handler really does is verify the authentication, pass the signing request to the identified signer, and return the signature back to the client.
+The handler verifies the hawk authentication token, passes the signing request to the identified signer, and returns the encoded signature back to the client.

 The authentication/authorization model is probably the most complex part of the autograph core.
 Clients are required to provide a Hawk authorization with payload